 This missing 70% is the dark, scary side of adtech.
 As you can see above, Digiday did a nice write-up trying to explain and understand where this money went.

 While the above is only a guess, it is interesting that 70% went to all of these other sources with only 30% going to the publisher (again, in the worst cases).

 The Guardian claims to have learned a lot from this experience, and they should be praised for taking such a deep and creative dive into the subject, but the adtech industry hasn’t been thrilled by it.
 Many have called for The Guardian to share more information (why would they?), but it’s unlikely they will.

 Ultimately, understanding this piece of adtech is important because it further emphasizes a very important point for publishers.
 There are things you can control and things you can’t.
 Adtech is a part of this space and it is providing value; however, more is not always better.

 Many publishers spend too much time in this area when they should really be focusing on the proven things that can actually help them make more money without annoying their users.

 How do I make more money on internet ads without annoying visitors?

-There are really four essential things on your site that you — as a publisher — can control to make more money and ensure that you’re moving the needle in the right direction.
+There are really four essential things on your site that you — as a publisher — can control to make more money on internet ads and ensure that you’re moving the needle in the right direction.
 Some of these may seem simple, but they are the most sure approaches to assured future success.

 Your Ad Inventory

 Your inventory is the internet ad space or placements that you have available to sell.
 You control this.
 The 100% best way to control this and to ensure that you are maximizing and optimizing this to its fullest potential is by testing hundreds of placements, sizes, etc. for all of your individual users.
 This is the only way to maximize your returns; while taking into account things like bounce rate and pageviews per visit.
 This is a daunting task.
 Luckily, there is a free tool that does all for this for you.